 As you'd guess, the Penthouse is, both literally and metaphorically, Muralla Ziri's top room.
 You get stunning views to the Alhambra and a small terrace perfect for alfresco dining and sundowners.
 Its double bed is hoisted up on a low-ceilinged mezzanine above the full kitchen, and there’s also a second double room and a small single.

-We also liked the Superior apartments, which have their own sitting rooms, and the slightly larger Executive apartments, which have charming views of Alhambra (some also have swanky circular in-room bathtubs).
+We also liked the Superior apartments, which have their own sitting rooms, and the slightly larger Executive apartments, which have charming views of Alhambra.

 Casa Roja’s Premium suite has 2 bathrooms (including a Jacuzzi tub), but it’s the only option without a kitchenette.
 We’d avoid the ground-floor Standard apartment as it’s the smallest and lacks natural light.
 However the ground-floor Jacuzzi has direct street access making it a good option for wheelchair users.